 For those individuals struck down by the plight of hair loss, a less than pleasant potion awaited them.
 According to a medical Egyptian text which date back to 1550 BC, the Ebers Papyrus, there were a few accepted cures for baldness.
-All involved the topical application of a mixture to the scalp; patients could select from porcupine hair boiled in water and left on the scalp for 4 days, female greyhound leg fried in oil with a donkey hoof or a combination of the fats from a hippo, tomcat, snake, ibex and crocodile.
+All involved the topical application of a mixture to the scalp.
+Patients could select from porcupine hair boiled in water and left on the scalp for 4 days, female greyhound leg fried in oil with a donkey hoof, or a combination of the fats from a hippo, tomcat, snake, ibex and crocodile.

-No exact data exists to determine how effective they were but it’s reasonable to assume it was a less than satisfactory outcome.
+No exact data exists to determine how effective they were.
+But it’s reasonable to assume it was a less than satisfactory outcome.

 Although the early surgical results worked, for many years hair transplants were rather obvious, leaving a perforated look to the scalp.

-It’s clear to see that the obsession with having a full head of hair is far from a modern trend, with civilisations dating back to ancient times keen to find a treatment for baldness.
-Thankfully modern treatments are not just more pleasant, there’s also very effective in the majority of cases, appearing virtually undetectable from normal hair growth.
+It’s clear to see that the obsession with having a full head of hair is far from a modern trend.
+The history of hair loss treatments shows that civilisations dating back to ancient times sought a treatment for androgenetic alopecia.
+Thankfully modern treatments are much more pleasant.
+They’re also far more effective, appearing virtually undetectable from normal hair growth.